MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex05_Insider_Risk.md

 In this task, you will create a notice template in Microsoft Purview's Insider Risk Management, which allows you to automatically send email messages to users when a case is generated for risk activities, serving as reminders or providing information for compliance training.

-1. You should still be logged in as Joni in Microsoft Purview in Insider risk management.
+1. You should still be signed in as Joni in Microsoft Purview in Insider risk management.

 1. In the left-hand pane, select **Notice templates**.